 The Mission: iPossible!
 Group was originally comprised of a very special mix of Special Needs parents and other individuals, all working together on various projects to benefit kids in the community with communication-related disabilities.

-The group was originally co-founded by Heather Needham and Kenneth Lilly, and there were some other contributors, both public and private.
-These original bios will remain on the site while this site blog is still active.
+The group was co-founded by Heather Needham and Kenneth Lilly, and there were other contributors, both public and private.
+These original bios will remain on the site while the blog is still active.